discsim/frank/docs/quickstart.rst

 Modify the `fit.py` script
 ##########################
-We've run this example using `fit.py`; if you'd like to modify this file, you can get it `here <https://raw.githubusercontent.com/discsim/frankenstein/master/frankenstein/fit.py>`_. xx fix link
+We've run this example using `fit.py`; if you'd like to modify this file, you can get it `here <https://raw.githubusercontent.com/discsim/frankenstein/master/frankenstein/fit.py>`_.
-For an 'under the hood' look at what this script does, see `this tutorial tutorials/using_frank_as_library`. xx fix link
+For an 'under the hood' look at what this script does, see `this tutorial <tutorials/using_frank_as_library>`_.

 Perform a fit using the code as a Python module
 -----------------------------------------------